Willis & Co.: History

 In 1884, a retailer of Willis & Co. was established in Quebec, Montreal by Alexander Parker Willis.

 In 1900, Willis & Co. acquired the major shares of the Lesage & Fils piano factory.

 In 1907, Willis & Co. purchased controlling interest in the Lesage Piano Company and the firm started producing “Willis & Company” brand pianos full time.

 In 1910, at its peak, Willis & Co. made close to 3000 pianos each year.

 In 1967, the Canadian retailer was vended by the Willis family, and the global branch was merged with the Landshut Willis company in Germany.

-On August 30, 1976, brand Willis (registered number:DE948592) was approved by German Patent and Trade Mark Office.
+On August 30, 1976, brand Willis (registered number:DE948592) was approved by German Patent and Trade Mark Office, and lapsed in 1996.

-Willis' latest trademark update time took place on June 29, 2016, whose current registered number is DE302016214832.
+Willis' current trademark entry took place on June 29, 2016, and was registered bei Seiler Pianofortefabrik GmbH, Kitzingen, DE. whose current registered number is DE302016214832.